Blackout in Puerto Rico: How 120 years of corporate dominance and political inequality stifles self-determination today

 The crisis in Puerto Rico is part of a broader story of wealth creation in the United States.
 The structures used by elites to extract wealth from Puerto Rico are similar to the structures used to extract wealth from communities of color in the U.S. mainland.
 Many of these structures began when the Americas were first colonized, and still exist today.
 If we plan to truly address economic and political inequality, we must analyze how corporate elites have used their money and influence to create laws to amass wealth that devastates communities of color.

-This report aims to help Free Speech For People in an effort to build an intersectional movement to pass a constitutional amendment that would eliminate corporate personhood and unlimited money in politics.
 The case of Puerto Rico vividly demonstrates how unchecked corporate money and power can strangle democratic politics.
 Of course, for Puerto Rico, these necessary reforms are only part of a solution.
 To promote true political, economic, and racial equality for Puerto Rican people, and all people marginalized by systems of oppression, we must build an intersectional and authentic solidarity movement.
 Authentic solidarity requires working together to dismantle all systems that sustain oppression.
 To do that, we must first acknowledge and provide education around all these systems.

 To learn more about the history of racialized policies, and to see other examples of governmental boosts and blocks that help the lucky few at the expense of others, please visit our page http://www.faireconomy.org/boostsandblocks